Kingsmill massacre: Attack

 On 5 January 1976, just after 5:30 pm, a red Ford Transit minibus was carrying sixteen textile workers home from their workplace in Glenanne.
 Five were Catholics and eleven were Protestants.
 Four of the Catholics got out at Whitecross and the bus continued along the rural road to Bessbrook.
 As the bus cleared the rise of a hill, it was stopped by a man in combat uniform standing on the road and flashing a torch.
 The workers assumed they were being stopped and searched by the British Army.
 As the bus stopped, eleven gunmen in combat uniform and with blackened faces emerged from the hedges.
 A man "with a pronounced English accent" began talking.
 He ordered the workers to get out of the bus and to line up facing it with their hands on the roof.
 He then asked "Who is the Catholic?".
 The only Catholic was Richard Hughes.
 His workmates, now fearing that the gunmen were loyalists who had come to kill him, tried to stop him from identifying himself.
 However, when Hughes stepped forward the gunman told him to "Get down the road and don't look back".

 The lead gunman then said "Right", and the others immediately opened fire on the workers.
 The eleven men were shot at very close range with automatic rifles, which included Armalites, an M1 carbine and an M1 Garand.
 A total of 136 rounds were fired in less than a minute.
-The men were shot at waist-height and fell to the ground; some fell on top of each other, either dead or wounded.
-When the initial burst of gunfire stopped, the gunmen re-loaded their weapons.
+The men were shot at waist height and fell to the ground; some fell on top of each other, either dead or wounded.
+When the initial burst of gunfire stopped, the gunmen reloaded their weapons.
 The order was given to "Finish them off", and another burst of gunfire was fired into the heaped bodies of the workmen.
 One of the gunmen also walked amongst the dying men and shot them each in the head with a pistol as they lay on the ground.
 Ten of them died at the scene: John Bryans (46), Robert Chambers (19), Reginald Chapman (25), Walter Chapman (23), Robert Freeburn (50), Joseph Lemmon (46), John McConville (20), James McWhirter (58), Robert Walker (46) and Kenneth Worton (24).
 Alan Black (then 32) was the only one who survived.
 He had been shot eighteen times and one of the bullets had grazed his head.
 He said, "I didn't even flinch because I knew if I moved there would be another one".